VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-themes.md

 1. Click **Add** in the toolbar to enter or copy&paste your new color configuration file.
 Or click **Upload** to upload color configuration file.

 New color configuration has been applied.

+### Create theme colors via ChatGPT

+1. Copy any existing color scheme.
+1. Paste it into ChatGPT with the following prompt: "Generate colors for an electronic shop.
+Answer in JSON format."
+1. Copy the generated color scheme and paste it into the **presets** folder as described [above](managing-themes.md#manage-theme-color-configurations).

+Your ChatGPT-generated colors have been added.